-Figure 3: How different factors and levels may impact the yield, weight, and taste of a crop of strawberries
+Figure 3: Design of Experiments (DOE) through the example of strawberries.
+How different factors and levels may impact the yield, weight, and taste of a crop of strawberries

 The responses we are looking for in this experiment are the yield, the weight, and the taste of the strawberries.
 You may decide you want a high yield of the tastiest strawberries.